CS-433/ml-project-2-roc-stars/README.md

 3. Run the `run.py` file to generate our predictions with the best model.

 If an error occurs (e.g. "function ... not defined"), run the `helper.py` file.

+## Libraries
+The required libraries that must be installed are listed in the `requirements.txt` file.

 ## License
 © 2023 GitHub, Inc.